Expressions and Variables

 fze.clipboard() // allows you to access current clipboard contents

-fze.resource[[url].[attribute] // allows you to access network traffic
+fze.resource[[url].[attribute] // allows you to access resource network traffic

 localStorage.getItem('storage_name') // allows you to access HTML5 storage data